Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 reading a local `entropyFailed_`/timeout flag at injection time (this was the H2 bug).

+**INV-1A — Accept-vs-fallback is also ledger-defining.**
+The choice between a non-fallback sidecar and `consensus_fallback` is part of the same injected object.
+It must be tied to the accepted sidecar-hash discipline and the proofed/quorum sidecar material, not to one node's local observation counts.
+Local signals such as previous proposers, currently visible peer positions, or "quorum seems impossible from here" may influence logging, diagnostics, and bounded waits, but they must not short-circuit the gate while enough proofed sidecar material exists to continue toward non-fallback entropy.
+*Enforced:* the same accepted-hash boundary as INV-1, plus tests that compare nodes with asymmetric local observation. *Anti-pattern:* a bootstrap or "impossible quorum" shortcut that falls through to close with fallback from `prevProposers` or visible `peerPositions` while the proofed commit set already meets the entropy gate.

 **INV-2 — No single validator can veto.**
 Entropy mints on **quorum, not unanimity**.
 A minority withholding reveals or sidecar-hash advertisements must not, by silence alone, force fallback or stall